davejacobs/mint/README.md

 ### Editing files in a project ###

-Inside of a directory, you can edit any stylesheet or document template that would normally be used in your current context without delving into the Mint templates directories.
+Inside of a directory, you can edit any stylesheet or document template that would normally be used in your current context without delving into the Mint templates directories, except of course the default templates provided with Mint.

     # Selects the first template in your path with the appropriate name:
-    mint edit --layout default
+    mint edit --layout my-fun-layout
-    mint edit --style normal
+    mint edit --style snazzy-styles

     # Selects the template from a specified context
-    mint edit global --layout default
+    mint edit user --layout my-fun-layout

 Mint will open the appropriate file in the editor specified by EDITOR.
 The same short forms listed earlier apply here: